 Match your Brow and Hair Color Shade

 Find the perfect gift from our carefully curated selection of top beauty favorites

 Sorry, you must log in to save an item.

 Dyeing your hair can be a great way to change up your look.
 Jealous of all your redheaded friends?
 Go ahead and color your hair a beautiful crimson shade!
-Loving all those models who are rocking platinum blonde hair lately?
-Give this trendy ice-white hair color a test drive!
-With so many colors making up the rainbow, you’ve got plenty of options when it comes to dyeing your hair.
-And of course, DIY dyeing is a convenient option, as it allows you to get a new look from the comfort of your own home.
-But if you colored your hair at home and are unhappy with the outcome, you may be feeling seriously bummed out.
-The good news is, there are steps you can take to help correct your color.
-Keep reading for our best color correction tips for your hair and find out how to use our hair color remover products.
+Loving all those models who are rocking platinum blonde hair as of late?
+Give a trendy ice-white hair color a test drive!
+The only issue is...what if you don’t like your new hue?
+Well, if you colored your hair at home (with an at-home hair color kit) and are unhappy with the outcome—or are simply ready to move on to another shade—there are steps you can take to help correct your color.
+Keep reading for our best color correction tips, including how to use hair color remover.

-Not so happy with how your new hair color turned out?
-You can help rectify that at home with a little know-how.
-For example, you can try using a color fading shampoo or hair color remover (more on those below!).
-Keep in mind that you can also visit a salon and have a professional colorist correct your hair color.
+Editor’s note: Keep in mind that you can also visit a salon and have a professional colorist correct your hair color.
 A pro will have an arsenal of tools they can employ in terms of hair color correction, so that’s always a solid option.
-But today, we’re here to talk to you about how to correct your hair color at home.
-We’ve got hair color correction tips for you, coming right up.

 Now that you know how to correct your hair color, it’s time to learn another hair color skill.
 Check out our article, How to Bleach Your Hair at Home, to find out how to lighten your hair without hitting up the salon.

 Sign up for the latest beauty news, product samples and coupons